Canthigaster capistrata

 Canthigaster capistrata, known as the Macaronesian sharpnose-puffer, is a species of pufferfish in the family Tetraodontidae.
 It is native to the Eastern Atlantic, where it is known to occur near oceanic islands.
-The species reaches at least 13 cm (5.1 inches) in total length.
+Recently several juvenile specimens have been observed in the Mediterranean, precisely in the Alboran Sea.The species reaches at least 13 cm (5.1 inches) in total length.